Diagnosing starter problems, begins with knowing the basics, of how an engine actually starts.

 Ground Straps

-Upgraded Battery Power For Cold Weather Starting
+Upgraded Battery Power, For Cold Weather Starting

-Lastly, try a more powerful battery, with a higher cold cranking amps (CCA) rating.
-Consequently, it may provide some added kick, for reliable cold-weather starting.
+Lastly, try a more powerful battery, with a higher cold cranking amps rating.
+Consequently, it may provide some added kick, for reliable cold weather starting.
+The average battery, only last about four years.
+So, if the original battery is more than four years old, replace it.

 Charging System

-Starter Shims On Older GM Applications
+Starter Shims, On Older GM Applications

 On certain older GM applications, the starter has to be shimmed.
 So, the starter drive and flywheel line up properly.
 Reusing the old shims, is no guarantee the alignment will be correct.
 The installer should measure the drive gear to flywheel clearance, to determine the correct shims to use.